ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 **(i) Fetch the List of all Applications**

-1. Upon receiving a request to Fetch List of Applications the system fetches all the List of Applications
+Upon receiving a request to Fetch List of Applications the system fetches all the List of Applications

-(a) Validates if the response contain the following attributes for each Application
+1. Validates if the response contain the following attributes for each Application
 * Application ID
 * Application Detail
 * IsActive

-(b) The response must contain the list of applications in all the languages present in the Database
+2. The response must contain the list of applications in all the languages present in the Database

-(c) Responds to the source with all the Application attributes.
+1. Responds to the source with all the Application attributes.

-**2. Fetch the Application detail based on a Language Code and Application ID**
+**(ii) Fetch the Application detail based on a Language Code and Application ID**

-1. Upon receiving a request to Fetch List of Applications with the required input parameters (Application ID, Language Code) the system fetches the Application Detail based on the Application ID and Language Code received
+Upon receiving a request to Fetch List of Applications with the required input parameters (Application ID, Language Code) the system fetches the Application Detail based on the Application ID and Language Code received

-(a) Validate if all required input parameters have been received as listed below for each specific request
+1. Validate if all required input parameters have been received as listed below for each specific request
 * Application ID - Mandatory
 * Language Code - Mandatory

-(b) Respond with the Application Data against the Application ID and Language Code Received
+2. Respond with the Application Data against the Application ID and Language Code Received

-(c) Validate if the response contain the following attributes for each Application
+1. Validate if the response contain the following attributes for each Application
 * Application ID
 * Application Detail
 * IsActive

-(d) Respond to the source with the Application Detail
+4. Respond to the source with the Application Detail

-(e) If the mandatory input parameters are missing, responds with all the data.
+1. If the mandatory input parameters are missing, responds with all the data.

-(f) In case of Exceptions, system should trigger relevant error messages as listed below
+1. In case of Exceptions, system should trigger relevant error messages as listed below